multiparty/web-mpc/README.md

 * Navigate to "localhost:8080/trusted"

-* Click on generate session key and copy and share the session key with all participants.
+* Click on "Generate Session" and copy and share the session key with all participants.

 #### Fill out data

 * All participants will naviagte to "localhost:8080", paste the session key into its designated field and proceed to fill out the information.
-Once completed, click submit.
+Once completed, click "Submit"".

 #### Retrieve the result